Carnival History In America

 Where traveling shows in America began . . .

-The amazing feats of those that dared to create magic on the midways has its roots in the extraordinary splendor of the 1893 World’s Columbian Exposition.
+The amazing feats of those that dared to create magic on the midways have its roots in the extraordinary splendor of the 1893 World’s Columbian Exposition.
 This is a large piece of the rich and colorful carnival history in America.

 The World’s Columbian Exposition was held in Chicago in 1893 to celebrate the 400th anniversary of Christopher Columbus’s arrival in the New World in 1492.